Grabowicz Lab What interests us

 Lipoprotein trafficking, the key to building an outer membrane barrier

-Several molecular machines have been discovered that stitch together individual lipid and protein molecules into a robust outer membrane barrier.
-The Bam machine folds and inserts transmembrane proteins (termed OMPs) in the outer membrane; OMPs allow nutrients to enter the cell and also enable efflux of toxins and antibiotics out of the cell.
-The Lpt machine transports lipopolysaccharide (LPS) to the external surface of the outer membrane.
-This layer of LPS molecules fortifies the outer membrane through intermolecular interactions that seal the lipid bilayer.
+Several molecular machines have been discovered that stitch together individual lipid and protein molecules into a robust OM barrier.
+The Bam machine folds and inserts transmembrane proteins (termed OMPs) in the outer membrane; OMPs allow nutrients to enter the cell and also enable efflux of antibiotics out of the cell.
+The Lpt machine transports lipopolysaccharide (LPS) to the external surface of the OM.
+This layer of LPS molecules fortifies the OM.

-Lipoproteins (a family of lipid-anchored proteins) are essential components in each of the outer membrane assembly machines.
-However, lipoproteins are made in the inner membrane and must be trafficked to the outer membrane.
-As a result, Gram-negative bacteria rely on efficient trafficking of all these lipoproteins to supply the outer membrane assembly machines.
-Lipoproteins also play fundamental roles in building the peptidoglycan cell wall, antibiotic efflux, secretion of proteins and polysaccharides, as well as contributing in diverse ways to virulence of pathogens.
+Lipoproteins (a family of lipid-anchored proteins at the OM) are essential components in Bam, Lpt and all the OM assembly machinery.
+Lipoproteins are made in the inner membrane and must be trafficked to the OM.
+Gram-negative bacteria are critically reliant on efficient trafficking of lipoproteins in order to supply the OM assembly machines and, hence, maintain a robust antibiotic barrier.
+OM lipoproteins also play fundamental roles in building the cell wall, antibiotic efflux, secretion of proteins and polysaccharides, as well as contributing in diverse ways to virulence of pathogens

 Envelope stress responses that monitor outer membrane assembly